sbme-tutorials/sbme-tutorials.github.io/2019/Database/notes/HEMweek6.md

 ```
 SELECT PNAME
 from employee,department,project
-where DNUM = DNUMBER and MGRSSN = SSN and LNAME = ‘Wong’
+where DNUM = DNUMBER and MGRSSN = SSN and LNAME = "Wong"
 ```
 * JOIN Query:
 ```
 SELECT PNAME from
 employee JOIN department ON MGRSSN = SSN
 JOIN project ON DNUM = DNUMBER
-WHERE LNAME = ‘Wong’
+WHERE LNAME = "Wong"

 ```
 **Q3** Retrieve managers names having projects in 'Stafford'